From Jim Gilliam's blog

 Previous Entry: Wal-Mart's War Room (11.01.2005)

-Read the 7 comments and join the discussion.
+Read the 7 comments.

-Ellen: NEW
+Ellen:

 I'm delighted to hear the news but not at all surprised.
 As I told a co-worker who asked me about the movie yesterday, any movie made by Robert Greenwald and, especially with Jim Gilliam (yes, I added that), is sure to be outstanding.